Ulriksdal Palace: History

 Hedvig Eleonora had grand plans for the palace and renamed it in 1684 Ulriksdal in honor of its intended future owner, her grandson Prince Ulric.
 The prince, however, died at the age of one and Hedvig Eleonora kept the palace until her death in 1715 when the property was transferred to the crown for King Frederick I's disposal.

 Several drawings by Nicodemus Tessin the Elder show a stately palace, three storeys high, with a lantern roof, furnished attic, and side wings extending the lakeside façade.
 Implementation of Tessin's designs began under Hedvig Eleonora in the 1670s, but was halted around 1690 due to financial problems.

 When building work eventually resumed by King Frederick I in the 1720s, the palace architect Carl Hårleman had different ideas than Tessin the Elder.
 Among the features incorporated by Hårleman was one of the first mansard roofs in Sweden.
 In the mid-18th century, the palace was occupied by King Adolf Frederick and Queen Louisa Ulrika.
 The Queen set up a theatre here, today called the Confidencen.
-During the reign of Adolf Frederick and his son Gustav III of Sweden (r.
+During the reign of Adolf Frederick and his son Gustav III (r.
 1771–1792), it was one of the main residences of the royal court and the place for a grand court life.
 From 1792 until 1813, it served as residence for the queen dowager of Gustav III, Sophia Magdalena of Denmark.
 After her death, the palace was uninhabited until 1821.

 Relatively little survives of the 18th century interiors, since Ulriksdal served as a veterans' hospital from 1822 to 1849.
 The hospital was established by King Charles XIV John for veterans of the Russo-Swedish War of 1808–1809.
 The palace was therefore almost empty when it was acquired in 1856 by Prince Charles, later King Charles XV.
 During the reign of Charles XV (r.
 1859–1872), the palace was used as his preferred summer residence.
 With the aid of architect Fredrik Wilhelm Scholander and through extensive purchases of antiques, Prince Charles was able to design and furnish the palace at his own taste.
 Many of these furnishings are still on display.
 During the reign of King Oscar II (1872–1907), it was often used by Queen Sophia as her personal summer residence: it also served as her residence as a widow until her death in 1913.

 In 1923, Prince Gustav Adolf, the future King Gustaf VI Adolf married Louise Mountbatten.
 Ulriksdal became closely associated with the royal couple.
 During their time, the former knights' hall was turned into a living room with furniture designed by designer Carl Malmsten.

 The palace has been open to the public since 1986.
 The original furnishings have been relocated to the preserved rooms and parts of the former living quarters are used to exhibit items from Gustaf VI Adolf's art and crafts collection as well as Gustaf V's silver collection.